-"The Murder Of Liddle Towers" was the debut single of punk band Angelic Upstarts; it was released in 1978 on the Dead Records label and then re-released on Rough Trade/Small Wonder Records.
-The B Side, "Police Oppression
+"The Murder Of Liddle Towers" was the debut single of punk band Angelic Upstarts.
+A loud, angry song about police brutality, it was released in 1978 on the Dead Records label and then re-released on Rough Trade/Small Wonder Records.
+The B-side, "Police Oppression

-", is more of the same, although from a general rather than a specific viewpoint.
-In October 2001, Mojo
+," is more of the same, although from a general rather than a specific viewpoint.

-Having said that, unlike not a few punk musicians, these guys can really play their instruments, and grisly subject matter aside, the song has a nice guitar sound.
+magazine included "The Murder Of Liddle Towers" in its list of the best punk rock singles of all time.
+Unlike not a few punk musicians, these guys can really play their instruments, and grisly subject matter aside, the song has a nice guitar sound.
 The lyrics were written by vocalist Mensi and the music was composed - yes, one may use that word - by lead guitarist Mond.
 Decca played the drums and Steve played the bass.
 Or to give them their real names Thomas Mensforth, Ray Cowie, Derek Wade and Steve Forsten.